-Except for motions for summary judgment (including oppositions and replies), courtesy copies of memoranda related to motions and demurrers are to be delivered to Dept. 34 via email addressed to firstname.lastname@example.org.
+Except for motions for summary judgment (including oppositions and replies), and other motions or demurrers (and related papers) exceeding 10 pages in length, courtesy copies of memoranda related to motions and demurrers are to be delivered to Dept. 34 via email addressed to email@example.com.

-As to motions for summary judgment, all courtesy copies are to be delivered in hard copy to Dept. 34 and emailed to Dept. 34.
+As to motions for summary judgment and other motions or demurrers (and related papers) exceeding 10 pages in length, all courtesy copies are to be delivered in hard copy to Dept. 34 and emailed to Dept. 34.

 NB: Unless express permission is granted by the court (whether by standing order or on a case by case basis), the department email address is never to be used to communicate with the court.

 Courtesy copies of any filings are never to be faxed to Dept. 34.